Can you even handle the current season of appetizers that we’re in right now?

 - Pinch of salt

 - Mix together the cream cheese, jalapeno, scallion, ginger, garlic, pepper jelly, and a pinch of salt.
 Scoop the cream cheese and pepper jelly filling into the wonton cups, dividing evenly among the 12 cups.
-I generally fill them 3/4s – if not all the way – full because the cheese will melt down.
+I generally fill them 3/4 full - if not all the way - because the cheese will melt down into the cups.

 - Bake for 10-12 minutes until cheese is bubbly and wonton cups are golden brown.
 While wonton cups are baking, stir together cilantro, scallions, and cashews.
 Remove the baked cups from the muffin pan and set on a serving tray.
 Top with the cilantro mixture and serve warm.